How do you pronounce your name – Veronique – and where does it come from?

 What’s your story?
 Do you have a chronic illness?
 What is your chronic illness?

 My symptoms of chronic fatigue (ME/CFS) developed very gradually over a period of about 10 years.
 I then became bedridden for almost a year and have been slowly improving since then by healing from old trauma wounds as well as by using skills I’ve developed as a result of my research, personal work and experience working with trauma.
 Here’s my story.

 Questions About My Trauma & Chronic Illness Blog

 How do you connect trauma and chronic illness?

 When I retrained as a psychotherapist, I attended Naropa University’s somatic psychology program.
 I was writing a paper for Christine Caldwell, Ph.D. a teacher and later director of the program who greatly influenced my thinking.
-Her book “Getting our Bodies Back,” describes how we sometimes have to cut off a part of ourselves in order to survive extreme circumstances.
-According to her theory these experiences, while critical at the time, can leave us with emotional or psychological symptoms.
+Her book “Getting our Bodies Back,” describes how we sometimes have to cut off a part of ourselves in order to survive circumstances that give us no way out.
+According to her theory these experiences can be traumatic and leave us with emotional or psychological symptoms.
 In learning about this perspective I thought about how a physical symptom such as high blood pressure might also result from having had to cut a part of ourselves off, such as a physiological fight, flight or freeze response.
-The rest of the theory has evolved over the past 15 years from there.
+The rest of the theory has evolved over the past 15 years since.
 I’ll write a blog post about it.